tmthecoder/AcademyScholarPage/README.md

 # academy_scholar_page

-A project I threw together for the video I recorded as part of my MCST Academy Scholar nomination
+A project I put together for the video I recorded as part of my MCST Academy Scholar application

 ## Under the Hood